-Thought leadership and content marketing from the firm is useful during this period, you should not stay quiet until this pandemic has passed.
-If you are less familiar with content and digital marketing, feel free to refer to other articles I have written on this topic here: https://lawgazette.com.sg/practice/practice-support/content-marketing-for-lawyers-the-secret-sauce-to-grow-your-business/
+Thought leadership and content marketing from the firm is useful during this period.
+You should not stay quiet until this pandemic has passed.
+If you are less familiar with the content and digital marketing, refer to articles I have written on this topic.
+Here: https://lawgazette.com.sg/practice/practice-support/content-marketing-for-lawyers-the-secret-sauce-to-grow-your-business/

 Webinars and virtual round-tables are also proving to be useful as engagement tools due to their interactive aspects and the ability for clients to provide feedback and ask questions on-the-spot.
 Based on personal experience, webinars should be kept fairly short (30-40 minutes is probably long enough).
 I suspect most clients are not able to focus beyond an hour, especially with distractions at home.